 Fractions of unchanged tracer in plasma

-Injected radioligand is metabolized in the body, and for most PET tracers, one or more of their metabolites still contain the isotope label and are released to the blood.
-The fractions of radioactive metabolites in arterial plasma must be measured and subtracted from plasma time-activity curve (TAC), because in the model calculations only parent tracer concentration is used as model input, and if labelled metabolite is taken up in tissue (for example in [18F]FDOPA and [15O]O2 studies) the labelled metabolite curve can be used as second model input.
+Injected radioligand is metabolized in the body, and for most PET radiopharmaceuticals, one or more of their metabolites still contain the isotope label and are released to the blood.
+The fractions of radioactive metabolites in arterial plasma must be measured and subtracted from plasma time-activity curve (PTAC), because in the model calculations only authentic radiopharmaceutical concentration is used as model input, and, if labelled metabolite is taken up in tissue (for example in [18F]FDOPA and [15O]O2 studies) the labelled metabolite curve can be used as second model input.

 Samples for metabolite analysis should be taken from arterial blood, but (arterialized) venous samples can be used instead of arterial samples, if comparison study has shown that the fractions in arterial and venous blood plasma are similar.
 For instance, analysis of metabolite fractions in [carbonyl-11C]WAY-100635 studies (Hahn et al., 2012), and [11C]CO2 fractions in [11C]acetate and [11C]palmitate studies can be done from venous samples (Ng et al., 2013).

 Where the fraction data comes from?

 For measuring the fractions of unchanged (parent) tracer and labelled metabolites in the plasma, separate arterial blood samples are taken following a predetermined timing schedule during the PET study.
 The blood samples are immediately placed in ice or mixed with an inhibitor to prevent further metabolism in the sample tube.
 Plasma is separated from the blood sample using a refrigerated centrifuge.
 The relative fractions of the parent tracer and its labelled metabolite in each metabolite sample are determined with HPLC or TLC or other chromatographic methods either in the blood laboratory or in the MediCity laboratory (Merja Haaparanta).

 The chemist or biochemist responsible for the metabolite analysis provides a list of measured fractions or percentages at the specific times, sending it to PETPACS, or by email.